Eric B. Ford

 π Exoplanet Demographics

-Measuring occurrence rates of exoplanets and the planetary systesm architectures using Bayesian methods, Approximate Bayesian Computing, and simulation-based inference.
+Measuring occurrence rates of exoplanets and the planetary system architectures using data from NASA's Kepler mission.
+Incorporating Bayesian methods, hierarchical models, Approximate Bayesian Computing, and simulation-based inference.

 πͺ Orbital Dynamics & Formation

-Planet-planet scattering, secular evoluation of multiple planet systems, orbital migration, and planets in binary systems, and the dynamical processes that shape planetary system architectures.
+Transit timing variations, planet-planet scattering, secular evolution of multiple planet systems, orbital migration, and planets in binary systems, and the dynamical processes that shape planetary system architectures.

 π Astrostatistics & Astroinformatics